mahouboy23/IB-notes/Notes 2.md

 - Mansa Musa king of Mali and did a pilgrimaged to Macca
 - they control the information and limit history to 6 000 years
 - the vatican has a lot of our history
+- Egyptology is created by the Vatican
+-